- Books, Literature, and Writing

 Wikimedia Commons is a directory of photos.
 It has the source of every image in there!
 Use this for the sake of this exercise, and use it in the future.
 It'll keep you writing!

 Tips For Writing Captions

 Browse for a while on Wikimedia Commons' site, and pick three images.
 Have them?
 Great!
 Now let's go over what you're going to write for each.

 You're going to write 3 types of captions for each photo:

 - Action Caption

 - Event Caption

 For an action caption, there is clearly something happening right then in that moment the picture was taken.
 The picture might be of a sports player in the middle of scoring points for their team, a couple of kids playing in the spray of a broken fire hydrant, or a person laughing while eating salad.

 Whatever the action is, it has been captured as it is happening.

 The caption of an action picture is always in the present tense.
-For instance, look to the right.
+For instance, look below.
 "The cat pounces."
 The cat is doing it presently, as that is when the picture was taken.
 Stating that it was in the snow is just a qualifier.
 Yes, we know that's snow.
 But just in case.
 And what's important about the snow?
 The cat thinks there's something under there!
 Someone might not know that without the qualifier.